 49 CFR § 192.1015(b)(6)

-The jurisdictional pipeline systems covered under this plan are systems that serve very small, well defined areas.
+The jurisdictional pipeline systems covered under this plan are systems that serve very small, well-defined areas.
 Many of the systems are located on private property and lack the complexity of larger systems constructed with various types of piping and appurtenances.
-Since many of the systems are not located in public rights of way they are easier to monitor for threats and risk of failure.
-Due to the types of systems operated, COMPANY NAME, Inc. will conduct a program evaluation once every 5 years.
-The program evaluation will take into account all performance information gathered to determine if significant risk factors have changed.
-Based on the available information COMPANY NAME, Inc. will determine if more frequent program evaluations will be required in the future.
+Since many of the systems are not located in public rights of way, they are easier to monitor for threats and risk of failure.
+Due to the types of systems operated, the Company will conduct a program evaluation once every 5 years.
+The program evaluation will consider all performance information gathered to determine if significant risk factors have changed.
+Based on the available information the Company will determine if more frequent program evaluations will be required in the future.
 All updates or revisions to the Plan will be documented on the “Record of Review and Revisions” page of the written plan.
 All revised information will be communicated to all District Managers, OQ Service Technicians, and office support staff by means of a documented training session.
 Also, all revisions that contain significant changes to the DIMP plan will be provided to the Authority Having Jurisdiction (Public Utilities Regulatory Authority - Gas Pipeline Safety Unit) within 30 days of the final revision being issued.

 Recordkeeping